|When:||December 26, 27, 28, 29 and 30|

 Boxing Day Test bookie promotions

-The bookies above are all but guaranteed to offer something a little extra on the Boxing Day Test.
+The cricket betting sites above are all but guaranteed to offer something a little extra on the Boxing Day Test.

 Promotions on big sporting events have become more and more popular in the punting world and, while they are used as a way to rope people into joining an online bookmaker, they are also a great way to enhance your betting experience.

 Cricket bookies will often provide different special offers to customers on the Boxing Day Test.
 Popular legal bookie promos include:

 - Cash back if the team you backed ends up losing after taking a lead in the first innings